-Earlier in this article, I stressed the importance of training your staff so that they are able to recognise a subject access request.
-Remember, whether the request has come from e-mail, post or a social media message, you need to be willing to act upon the request.
+Whether the request has come from e-mail, post or a social media message, you need to act upon that request.

 Once you have recognised the request, ask yourself, does this request fall within the definition for personal data?
 Individuals can only request information that relates to themselves, not other people.

 Also, it is important to recognise whether the individual is asking for more than just their personal data.
 For instance, the individual may be looking to erase personal data (right to erasure) or amend incorrect personal data (right to rectification), as well as receiving a copy of their personal information.